DerwenAI/disparity_filter/README.md

 If you are new to *multiscale backbone* analysis, think of this as analogous to *centrality* calculated on the edges of a graph rather than its nodes.
-In other words, as a "dual" of the problem typically faced in social networks.
-By managing cuts through a process of iterating between measures of *centrality* and *disparity* respectively, one can scale a large, noisy graph into something more amenable for work with ontology.
+In other words, consider this as a "dual" of the problem typically faced in social networks.
+By managing cuts through a process of iterating between measures of *centrality* and *disparity* respectively, one can scale a large, noisy graph into something more amenable for work with ontology -- especially as a way to clean up input for a neural network.

 The code expects each *node* to have a required *label* attribute, which is a string unique within all of the nodes in the graph.
 Each